-(C) Injecting TIREFIT Sealant Into The Deflated Tire:
+(C) Injecting Tire Service Kit Sealant Into The Deflated Tire:

-Always start the engine before turning ON the TIRE-FIT kit.
+Always start the engine before turning ON the Tire Service Kit.

 NOTE: Manual transmission vehicles must have the parking brake engaged and the shift lever in NEUTRAL.

 • After pressing the Power Button (4), the sealant (white fluid) will flow from the Sealant Bottle (1) through the Sealant Hose (6) and into the tire.